Home Majors Food Science and Technology

 How much do Food Science and Technology graduates earn?

-Food Science and Technology is rated "Moderate" for AI automation risk, with an average of 36% of job tasks exposed to large language models and AI tools.
+Food Science and Technology is rated "Moderate" for AI automation risk, with 36% of job tasks exposed to large language models and AI tools.
 This means some career tasks in this field could be augmented or replaced by AI over the next decade.

-What's the outlook for a Food Science and Technology degree?
+What's the ROI on a Food Science and Technology degree?